Photography by Brian Moody

 Quite early on after the bomb I realised that if I was filled with hatred and desire for revenge I’d be a victim forever.
 If we have something done to us, we are victims.
 If we physically survive, we are survivors.
 Sadly, many people never travel any further than this.
 I did travel further, going from victim to survivor, to victor.
 To become a victor is to move from being an object of history to become a subject once more.
 That is not to say that I will not always grieve what I’ve lost, because I will permanently bear the marks of disfigurement.
 Yet I believe I’ve gained through this experience.
 I realise that I can be more of a priest with no hands than with two hands.

 In 1992, I returned to South Africa to find a nation of survivors, but a damaged nation.
 Everyone had a story – a truth – to tell.
 In my work I’ve developed a programme called the Healing of Memories.
 Our workshops explore the effects of South Africa’s past at an emotional, psychological and spiritual level.
 I try to support those who have suffered as they struggle to have their stories recognised.

+I haven’t forgiven anyone, because I have no one to forgive.
 No one was charged with this crime, and so for me forgiveness is still an abstract concept.
 But if I knew that the people who sent my bomb were now in prison, then I’d happily unlock the gates – although I’d like to know that they weren’t going to make any more bombs.
 I believe in restorative justice and I believe in reparation.
 So my attitude to the perpetrator is this: I’ll forgive them, but since I’ll never get my hands back, and will therefore always need someone to help me, they should pay that person’s wages.
 Not as a condition of forgiveness, but as part of reparation and restitution.